jhsu802701/howto_rails_profile_pic/02-show.md

 * Enter the following commands:
 ```
 git add .
-git commit -m "Updated the seeding script to give profile pictures to most users"
+git commit -m "Updated the seeding script to give profile pictures to a few users"
 ```

 # Updating the User Profile Page